 \section{Design and Implementation}

-KIF is a knowledge base integration framework based on Wikidata and SPARQL\@.
-First, KIF uses Wikidata to standardize the syntax and vocabulary of the knowledge bases it integrates.
-And second, its basic integration units are Wikidata-compatible SPARQL endpoints.
-In other words, what KIF actually integrates are SPARQL endpoints that speak the Wikidata dialect of RDF (see Section~\ref{sec:background:rdf}).
-The integration is \emph{virtual} in the sense that the syntax and vocabulary translations happen dynamically, at query time, guided by user-defined mappings.
+KIF is an integration framework based on Wikidata.
+The idea behind it is to use Wikidata to standardize the syntax and possibly the vocabulary of the underlying knowledge sources.
+Users can then query the sources through patterns described in terms of Wikidata's data model.
+The integration done by KIF is \emph{virtual} in the sense that syntax and vocabulary translations happen dynamically, at query time, guided by user-provided mappings.

-The architecture of KIF is shown in Figure~\ref{fig:arch}.
-The bottom layer, KIF Middleware, creates and manages Wikidata-compatible SPARQL endpoints to query the underlying knowledge bases.
-The top layer, KIF API, provides a programmatic (high-level, non-RDF) interface to the integrated bases.
-The two layers are decoupled (can be used separately) and target difference audiences.
-The KIF API is designed to be embedded in applications, while the KIF Middleware functions as an infrastructure layer.
-The former is intended for end users; the latter for system administrators.
-We describe both layers next.